The Best Savings Accounts in Connecticut for 2023

 One advantage of savings accounts is that they may have low minimum balance requirements to earn interest.
 For example, you may need to have just $1 in your account to earn interest.
 CD accounts, on the other hand, tend to have higher minimum balance requirements.

 Up until 2020, federal rules limited withdrawals from savings accounts to six per month.
 Banks can, however, still impose excess withdrawal fees if you make more than six withdrawals per month.
 CDs usually don’t allow for early withdrawals without a penalty prior to maturity.

-Interest rates for savings accounts are variable so they can adjust up or down over time.
-CD rates are fixed in at the time you open the account.
+Interest rates for savings accounts are variable, so they can adjust up or down over time.
+CD rates are fixed at the time you open the account.
 Whether you earn a higher rate with a savings account or CD can depend on where you open an account.

 Savings accounts can be used to hold emergency savings or money you’re setting aside for near-term goals.
 The maturity requirement associated with CDs means they’re better suited to saving money that you know you won’t need to spend right away.

 Savings accounts can be opened with as little as $1.
 At some banks, there may be no minimum deposit requirements for savings accounts at all.
 With a CD, on the other hand, you may be required to deposit anywhere from $100 to $1,000 or more to open your account.

 Savings accounts, whether at online or traditional banks, are a safe place to keep your money when the bank is insured by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC insures savings accounts up to $250,000 per depositor, per account ownership type, and per financial institution.
 The National Credit Union Administration (NCUA) provides a similar level of coverage for savings accounts held at member credit unions.

 There is no single best savings account offered in Connecticut.
 Instead, the best savings account in Connecticut for you will be the one that offers the best combination of high rates, low fees, and convenient access to your money.